The classification of 2-connected 7-manifolds: Introduction

 Clearly $R(M)$ is an almost diffeomorphism invariant of $M$.
 Since $T_f$ has zero signature and $p_{T_f}$ is characteristic for the intersection form of $T_f$ we have $R(M) \in 8 \Z$.
 It is well understood that $f \in \ADiff_{}(M)$ is pseudo-isotopic to a diffeomorphism if and only if $p^2(f)$ is divisible by 224 (see Lemma \ref{lem:mapping_torus}) and consequently

-To determine $R(M)$ when $M$ is 2-connected, we first determine values of $p^2(f)$ that are realised for $H^*(f) = {\rm Id}$ (see Proposition \ref{prop:p2null}).
+To determine $R(M)$ when $M$ is 2-connected, we first determine the values of $p^2(f)$ which are realised when $H^*(f) = {\rm Id}$ (see Proposition \ref{prop:p2null}).
 This reduces the determination of $R(M)$ to understanding the action of the automorphism group $\aut_{q^\circ}(H^4(M))$ of $(H^4(M), q_M^\circ, p_M)$ on mod 28 Gauss refinements.
 That can in turn be reduced to understanding the automorphism group $\aut_b(H^4(M))$ of $(H^4(M), b_M, p_M)$, which is much easier to deal with in practice.
 In fact, $R(M)$ is almost completely determined just using the following `intermediate' notion of the divisibility of $p_M$, whose significance was pointed out by Wilkens \cite[Conjecture p.\,548]{wilkens74}: